auth0/docs/articles/quickstart/webapp/express/01-login.md

 <%= include('../../../_includes/_callback_url') %>

 :::note
-If you are running this project on your local machine, your application's callback URL is `http://localhost:3000/callback`
+If you are running your project on `localhost:3000`, your application's callback URL would be `http://localhost:3000/callback`
 :::

 <%= include('../../../_includes/_logout_url' }) %>

 :::note
-If you are running this project on your local machine, your application's logout URL is `http://localhost:3000`
+If you are running your project on `localhost:3000`, your application's logout URL would be `http://localhost:3000`
 :::

 ## Integrate Auth0